Edinburgh town walls: Surviving fragments

 Four sections of the Flodden Wall survive: to the north and south of the Grassmarket; in Greyfriars Kirkyard; and along Drummond Street and the Pleasance.
 North of the Grassmarket the wall runs alongside Granny's Green Steps and has been incorporated into later buildings, including the former Greyfriars Mission Kirk.
-Archaeological excavations and surveys between 1998-2001 found that this section of the wall went through three major phases of construction and redevelopment - its initial building; significant rebuilding during the third quarter of the 18th century, when buildings were constructed along Kings Stables Road and the Wall's western face; and the formation of Granny's Green to the west of the Wall in the late 19th century.
+Archaeological excavations and surveys between 1998 and 2001 found that this section of the wall went through three major phases of construction and redevelopment - its initial building; significant rebuilding during the third quarter of the 18th century, when buildings were constructed along Kings Stables Road and the Wall's western face; and the formation of Granny's Green to the west of the Wall in the late 19th century.
 A line of granite paving across the Grassmarket marks the line of the wall where it was uncovered during construction work in 2008.
 In the Vennel the last remaining bastion of the town walls survives.
 The Flodden Tower, as it is sometimes known, comprises two remaining walls with a total length of 17.2 m, pierced by crosslet gunloops and a 19th-century window.
 Sections of the Flodden Wall can be seen within Greyfriars Kirkyard, adorned with 16th and 17th century tombstones.
 At the junction of Forrest Road and Bristo Street a line of cobbles and a narrow gap in the later buildings mark the line of the wall.
 The longest section is in Drummond Street and the Pleasance, where it originally enclosed the Blackfriars Monastery.
 At the corner of the wall a blocked archway is probably the entrance to a demolished bastion.
 The site of the Netherbow is marked with an outline of brass blocks at the junction of the High Street and St Mary's Street.